 - Prohibit employees from working on faces of sloped or benched excavations at levels above other employees unless employees at lower levels are adequately protected from the hazard of falling, rolling, or sliding material or equipment.

 - Prohibit employees under loads that are handled by lifting or digging equipment.
 To avoid being struck by any spillage or falling materials, require employees to stand away from vehicles being loaded or unloaded.
-If cabs of vehicles provide adequate protection from falling loads during loading and unloading operations, the operators may remain in them.
+If cabs vehicles provide adequate protection from falling loads during loading and unloading operations, the operators may remain in them.

 Competent Person against Excavation Hazards